viktorcsimma/agdalache/docs/source/structure/backend/testing.rst

 *******

-Agda and Haskell have nice and unique tools for testing, and the Agda SDK provides ways to take advantage of both.
+Agda and Haskell have nice and unique tools for testing, and Agdalache provides ways to take advantage of both.

 **********
 Agda tests